CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

-# Data encryption with Crypt4GH and use of SDS public encryption key
+# Data encryption with Crypt4GH and use of CSC Sensitive Data Services public encryption key

 For data encryption we suggest the use of **Crypt4GH**, a tool originally designed to encrypt and share human genetic data according to the Global Alliance for Genomics and Health (GA4GH) file format.
 Crypt4GH uses **asymmetric encryption**.